patchlevel/event-sourcing/docs/pages/normalizer.md

     public DateTimeImmutable $date;
 }
 ```
+!!! tip

+    You can let the hydrator guess the normalizer from the type hint.

 You can also define the format.
 Either describe it yourself as a string or use one of the existing constants.
 The default is `DateTimeImmutable::ATOM`.